-8.18 Static attribute initialisation (FMT\MSA.3) [Memories]
+8.12 Static attribute initialisation (FMT\MSA.3) [Memories]

-The TOE enforces a default memory protection policy when none other is programmed by the ES.
+262 The TOE enforces a default memory protection policy when none other is programmed by the ES.

-8.19 Management of security attributes (FMT\MSA.1) [Memories] & Specification of management functions (FMT\SMF.1) [Memories]
+8.13 Management of security attributes (FMT\MSA.1) [Memories] & Specification of management functions (FMT\SMF.1) [Memories]

-The TOE provides a dynamic Memory Protection Unit (MPU), that can be configured by the ES.
+263 The TOE provides a dynamic Memory Protection Unit (MPU), that can be configured by the ES.

-8.20 Complete access control (FDP\ACC.2) [Memories] & Security attribute based access control (FDP\ACF.1) [Memories]
+8.14 Complete access control (FDP\ACC.2) [Memories] & Security attribute based access control (FDP\ACF.1) [Memories]

-The TOE enforces the dynamic memory protection policy for data access and code access thanks to a dynamic Memory Protection Unit (MPU), programmed by the ES.
+264 The TOE enforces the dynamic memory protection policy for data access and code access thanks to a dynamic Memory Protection Unit (MPU), programmed by the ES.
 Overriding the MPU set of access rights, the TOE enforces additional protections on specific parts of the memories.

-8.21 Import of user data without security attributes (FDP\ITC.1) [Loader]
+8.15 Import of user data without security attributes (FDP\ITC.1) [Loader]

 In Admin configuration, the System Firmware provides the capability of securely loading user data into the NVM (Secure Flash Loader).
-The data is automatically decrypted.
+The ciphered data is automatically decrypted, before installation in the NVM.
 The integrity of the loaded data is systematically checked, and the integrity of the NVM can also be checked by the ES.

-8.22 Static attribute initialisation (FMT\MSA.3) [Loader]
+8.16 Static attribute initialisation (FMT\MSA.3) [Loader]

-In Admin configuration, the System Firmware provides restrictive default values for the Flash Loader security attributes.
+266 In Admin configuration, the System Firmware provides restrictive default values for the Flash Loader security attributes.

-8.23 Management of security attributes (FMT\MSA.1) [Loader] & Specification of management functions (FMT\SMF.1) [Loader]
+8.17 Management of security attributes (FMT\MSA.1) [Loader] & Specification of management functions (FMT\SMF.1) [Loader]

-In Admin configuration, the System Firmware provides the capability to change part of the Flash Loader security attributes, only once in the product lifecycle.
+267 In Admin configuration, the System Firmware provides the capability to change part of the Flash Loader security attributes, only once in the product lifecycle.

-8.24 Subset access control (FDP\ACC.1) [Loader] & Security attribute based access control (FDP\ACF.1) [Loader]
+8.18 Subset access control (FDP\ACC.1) [Loader] & Security attribute based access control (FDP\ACF.1) [Loader]

-In Admin configuration, the System Firmware grants access to the Flash Loader functions, only after presentation of the required valid passwords.
+268 In Admin configuration, the System Firmware grants access to the Flash Loader functions, only after presentation of the required valid passwords.

-8.25 Subset access control (FDP\ACC.1) [APPLI\FWL] & Security attribute based access control (FDP\ACF.1) [APPLI\FWL]
+8.19 Subset access control (FDP\ACC.1) [APPLI\FWL] & Security attribute based access control (FDP\ACF.1) [APPLI\FWL]

-The Library Protection Unit is used to isolate the Protected Application (code and data) from the rest of the code embedded in the device.
+269 The Library Protection Unit is used to isolate the Protected Application (code and data) from the rest of the code embedded in the device.

-8.26 Static atttribute initialisation (FMT\MSA.3) [APPLI\FWL]
+8.20 Static atttribute initialisation (FMT\MSA.3) [APPLI\FWL]

-At product start, all the static attributes are initialised, which are needed to protect the segments where the Protected Application code and data are stored.
+270 At product start, all the static attributes are initialised, which are needed to protect the segments where the Protected Application code and data are stored.